Bumbershoot: AEG steps down

 In November 2019, AEG Live announced that they decided not to continue producing Bumbershoot when their contract was up for renewal.
 AEG's Rob Thomas said the decision was "heartbreaking" as they initially invested in saving the music festival because they believed in it.
 This decision came after years of problems.
 Since Seattle maintains ownership of Bumbershoot, related problems arise such as unions, city overtime pay and police fees.
 The Seattle Center has also been under construction for the last several years which restricts the area available for festival use, most significantly, KeyArena.
 Industry experts have noted that "it was likely that AEG lost upwards of a million dollars each year it promoted Bumbershoot".

 In many festival-hosting cities, government funding – such as grants – have been organized as to continue the festival and maintain profits from tourism and tax gains.
 Bumbershoot has not experienced such economic profitability, and thus AEG chose to step down.

 In the fall of 2019 it was announced that AEG Live "declined to renew its option to produce Bumbershoot in 2020" following its five-year run as lead producer.
 The 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.
 The 2022 edition was cancelled to allow new operator New Rising Sun to revamp the festival in time for the golden anniversary in 2023.

 Third Stone and New Rising Sun

 In 2023, Third Stone and New Rising Sun announced that they would be re-launching Bumbershoot.
 New Rising Sun (NRS), a team of concert promoters and visual arts producers, obtained rights to produce Bumbershoot in partnership with Seattle Center.

 In March 2023, it was announced that the musical lineup for Bumbershoot 2023 would include Sleater-Kinney, Brittany Howard, Band of Horses, Zhu, Jawbreaker, AFI, the Descendents and Sunny Day Real Estate, among others.

+This new iteration of Bumbershoot has faced criticism for high ticket price increases for the formerly-free public festival.
+Following backlash in 2025 over large price increases, including a 78% increase for single-day tickets, New Rising Sun adjusted prices to be somewhat closer to the previous rates.
+Prices for the 2026 festival start at $91 for a single-day pass or $156 for a two-day pass.